NCSEHE Forum: World Access to Higher Education Day #WAHED2018

 28 November 2018

-As part of a new global initiative, the NCSEHE will host an event at Curtin University, Perth WA, engaging national and international stakeholders to positively impact worldwide equitable access to higher education.
+As part of a new global initiative, the NCSEHE hosted an event at Curtin University, Perth WA, engaging national and international stakeholders to positively impact worldwide equitable access to higher education.

 World Access to Higher Education Day (WAHED) Australia

 - Keynote speech by Professor Glenn Withers (Professor of Economics, Research School of Economics, College of Business and Economics, Australian National University)

 - Student panel chaired by Professor Sally Kift (President, Australian Learning and Teaching Fellows)

 - My Story — Student Voice: personal stories of overcoming barriers to success, and student perspectives on the future of higher education

 - 2018 NCSEHE Research Fellow Maria Raciti (University of the Sunshine Coast) — How the perceived risks of going to university influence the decision by people from low SES backgrounds to participate in Australian higher education